BANKING LEGISLATION-1

 1.1 Learning how the law-making process in banking and finance works, at national, European and international level.

-1.2 Learning the rules governing the banking business.
+1.2 Learning the rules governing the banking business and the law applying to banking groups.

 2. Applied skills of knowledge and understanding